Alexius Kim Si-u (1783-1816)

 "Our Jesus Christ was crucified and died on the Cross to save all the souls of this world including you.
 So you too, Mr. Governor, should thank Him, worship and respect Him, and become a Catholic."

 The governor ordered that he be tortured more severely and that his jaw be broken so that he would never be able to open his mouth again.
 Then he wrote the written death sentence, asked him to sign it and imprisoned him once again.
 The written death sentence reads as follows:

 "Kim Si-u made himself a preacher of Catholicism.
 He always studied and spread Catholic doctrine to people around him, and even memorized, not only the Ten Commandments but also the Seven Victories which only a few people could memorize.
 He also prayed the Rosary.
 It is not necessary to explain again that he is obsessed with Catholicism.
 Concerning the religious books, he only vaguely confessed the places where they were hidden, but he never said to whom he had given the books."

 While in prison, Alexius Kim could neither eat nor find food to eat, because he could not make straw string shoes like other prisoners did, to exchange for food.
 He died of starvation and cruel torture in the Daegu prison.
-It was around May or June 1815.
+It was before October 21, 1816 by the lunar calendar.
 Alexius Kim was 33 years old.

 For a long time Korean Catholics remembered and talked about his devotion, talent, eloquence, and courage for the sake of God.
 Any Catholic who heard about him looked on him as a blessing for the Catholic Church in Korea.